-If you are suffering from an infected tooth and looking for root canal treatment in Hoddesdon, then our experienced team of dentists would be happy to help.
-We provide a high level of treatment and care at affordable prices.
+If you're suffering from an infected tooth and are looking for expert root canal treatment in Hertfordshire, our experienced team of dentists can help.
+We provide a high level of treatment and top quality care at affordable prices.

 Find out more about root canal treatment below...